turbonb/orbit/README.md

 # Orbit Project Scaffold

-This repository contains the groundwork for the Blink & Build **Orbit** web experience.
+This repository contains the groundwork for the **Orbit Collective** web experience.

 ## Structure